Back to What's Included

 Ask about the exact bed tasks

-- Do you handle duvet covers?
+• Do you handle duvet covers?

-- Do you wash the used linens?
+• Do you wash the used linens?

 Why the Answer Varies by Company

 Another reason the answer varies is that not all beds are equal.
 A twin bed with a simple fitted sheet and flat sheet is quick.
 A king bed with layered blankets, a duvet insert, decorative pillows, and tucked corners is a different labor block entirely.
-Companies that include sheet changes often still need to know how many beds and what kind of bedding they are handling.
+Companies that offer sheet changes often still need to know how many beds and what kind of bedding they are handling.

-When Bed-Sheet Changes May Be Included
+When Bed-Sheet Changes May Be Available

-When bed-sheet changes may be included
+When bed-sheet changes may be available

-- Fresh sheets are clearly left out for the cleaner.
+• Fresh sheets are clearly left out for the cleaner.

-- The number of beds is small and the task was expected in advance.
+• The number of beds is small and the task was expected in advance.

 If you also want the service-scope side explained clearly, read What Is Included in Regular House Cleaning so you know where this task usually fits before you book a visit.
 It is most useful when you are trying to solve the immediate mess and the nearby source at the same time, instead of treating the visible symptom as the whole job.
 That is usually true in the same home for most households.